drawwithcode/2018-group-work-group-09/README.md

 The second step allows you to "upload you solar system" into the galaxy and see what actually happens in realty; you can do this by ```keyPressed()```holding the spacebar.

 **Step #3**<br>
 Now everything is moving faster, but why?
 The instructions say to cover the camera to see what's happening.
-When you cover it, the dark matter is revealed in the background of your planes system.
+When you cover it, the dark matter is revealed in the background of your planets system.
 The concept is also explained and demostrated by the data at the bottom of the "console", which are about the average velocity and the total mass of the system.

 #### Visual design